-(1)lock nut (2)throttle limiter screw (3)throttle limiter screw measurement 1.
-Loosen the lock nut (1).
+1. Loosen the lock nut (1).

-Turn the throttle limiter screw (2), clockwise to reduce throttle grip movement or counterclockwise to increase throttle grip movement.
+2. Turn the throttle limiter screw (2). clockwise to reduce throttle grip movement or counterclockwise to increase throttle grip movement.

-The throttle limiter screw measurement (3) is 13/16 in (21 mm) when the throttle is fully open; less than 13/16 in (21 mm) whea the throttle opening (and maximum, engine speed) is restricted.
+The throttle limiter screw measurement (3) is 13/16 in (21 mm) when the throttle is fully open; less than 13/16 in (21 mm) when the throttle opening (and maximum, engine speed) is restricted.

-Hold the screw in place and tighten thelock nut.
+3. Hold the screw in place and tighten the lock

-To prevent moisture or debris (dirt, sand, pebbles, sticks, etc.) from entering the throttle housing, do not remove the throttle limiter screw.
+To prevent moisture or debris (dirt, sand, pebbles, sticks, etc.) from entering the throttle housing, do not remove the throttle limiter